greenriver/hmis-warehouse/db/health/phi_review.md

 - [x] epic_qualifying_activities
 - [x] signable_documents
 - [x] member_status_reports - there may be only small number of member_status_report_patients with the same member_status_reports.id

+# PHI bulks transfers - model documents a bulk echange of PHI with a authorized agency
+- [x] claims

 # PHI related models - annotated
 - [x] patients